Bukama/JavaEETestcontainerTry/README.md

 ## 02 Setting up Wildfly 18
-This step was only done to verify the correct work of the application and hibernate configuration via manuel tests before putting hands on _Testcontainers_.
+This step was only done to verify the correct work of the application and hibernate configuration via manual tests before putting hands on _Testcontainers_.

 If you would like to verify it too you have to do the following things